cloudfoundry-attic/cf-docs-deprecated/content/infrastructure/micro/using-mcf.md

   status              Display current status
 ```

 To reconfigure and control the virtual machine, vmc needs paths to the .vmx file and the vmrun command.
 It may find the vmrun command on your path, but the first time you run it you must provide the path to the micro.vmx file using the --vmx option.
-The paths are saved in the .vmc_micro file in your home directory so you do not have to specify the options agai on future runs.
+The paths are saved in the .vmc_micro file in your home directory so you do not have to specify the options again on future runs.

 In the following example, the path to the micro.vmx file is specified. vmc discovers that the VM is not running and offers to start it.
 It reports the status and asks whether to save the password for future runs.